 TIP: This recipe needs a lot of gravy.
 The biscuits soak up some of the gravy.
 The first time I made this recipe, the biscuits soaked up quite a bit of the gravy and there wasn’t enough gravy on the vegetables to suit me.
 Therefore, I made the recipe all over again and doubled the gravy.

-THE BUTTERMILK BISCUITS
+MAKING THE BISCUITS

 If you find yourself short on time you can use store-bought canned biscuits, but before you do, let me say that it takes 5 minutes to mix up the batter for these easy drop biscuits.